pact-foundation/pact-jvm/provider/pact-jvm-provider-gradle/README.md

     $ ./gradlew :pact-jvm-provider-gradle_2.11:publishPlugins

-# Verification Reports [versions 3.2.7/2.4.9+]
+# Verification Reports

 The default behaviour is to display the verification being done to the console, and pass or fail the build via the normal Gradle mechanism.
-From versions 3.2.7/2.4.9+, additional reports can be generated from the verification.
+Additional reports can be generated from the verification.

 ## Enabling additional reports